• Home

 What Does This Diagram Represent?

-This Diagram is one of the best charts for analyzing data with flow attributes, such as materials, funds, energy, etc. Each node is connected to the other via a link.
+This Diagram is one of the best charts for analyzing data with flow attributes, such as materials, flow of funds diagram, energy, etc. Each node is connected to the other via a link.
 The bigger the flow lines, the higher the metric value under study.
 The value of each metric under study is differentiated using contrasting colors.

 Let’s say your goal is to establish how you spend your household budget.